Lennywinks/Clicky/README.md

 # What is Clicky?
-**Clicky is yet another compact and easy to use Auto Clicker for windows.**
+**Clicky is yet another compact and easy to use Auto Clicker for Windows.**

 ## Why another one?
 The current options did not really compell to me, so I made my own!\